Creating My Own Blog

 - Clearer separation of view and logic

-- Low barrier to entry and concise syntax
+- Low entry barrier and concise syntax

 If you haven’t tried Svelte / Svelte Kit yet, give it a try—it’s delicious.